Elexy101/PharosPoly/README.md

 - 📊 Real-Time Updates – Auto-refreshing UI keeps your game state current

+# How It Works

+### Start the Game

+- Connect your wallet (MetaMask or similar).

+- Click "Start Game" to receive 500 PHAMONO tokens as your starting balance.

+### Roll the Dice

+- Click "Roll Dice" to move around the board.

+- Each tile has different effects:

+(a) 💰 Profit Tiles (Green) – Earn tokens!

+(b) 💸 Loss Tiles (Red) – Lose tokens.

+(c) ⚪ Neutral Tiles – Safe spots (no effect).

+- Mint an NFT (Bonus Reward!)

-Built for the Pharos Testnet, this game combines classic board game fun with blockchain transparency and digital ownership.
+N/B: Built for the Pharos Testnet, this game combines classic board game fun with blockchain transparency and digital ownership.
 Start playing, collect rewards, and aim for the NFT prize!